For YouTubers, Podcasters, and Online Creators

 -

-Share your logo, fonts, brand colors and any templates.
+Share your logo, fonts, brand colours, and any templates.

 -

-Organize your files with folders like Raw, Edited and Final.
+Organise your files into folders such as Raw, Edited, and Final.

 -